Skip to main content

 In the first half of the year, the industries that will suffer most of the attacks will be healthcare and the pharmaceutical sector, as well as universities and government contractors.

-State-sponsored attackers aim at gathering intelligence on strategic Intellectual Property, which can give their governments a technological and economical advantage in the post COVID-19 world.
+State-sponsored attackers aim at gathering intelligence on strategic Intellectual Property, which can give their governments a technological and economical advantage.

 The ongoing pandemic is hindering the treatment and preventive screening of diseases such as cancer.
 After the pandemic, cancer cases will begin to increase rapidly.
 For this reason, new technologies and drugs will be needed to stem the emergency.
 Organizations and companies involved in the development of new treatments will be targeted by nation-state actors.